-- 5.4 The disciplinary committee may appoint one or more suitably qualified assessors to be present at a disciplinary hearing, and to advise the disciplinary panel on matters of law, procedure and evidence, or other matters requiring specific expertise. - 5.5 An educator charged with an alleged breach of the code is entitled to representation and which may include representation by a union representative, a fellow employee or a legal representative at any disciplinary hearing. - 5.6 The disciplinary panel must:5.6.1 record the evidence at a hearing; and5.6.2 administer an oath or affirmation to any witness at a hearing. - 5.7 At the commencement of the hearing, the disciplinary panel must: - 5.7.1 put the charge to the educator and ask the educator to plead to the charge; - 5.7.2 inform the educator of the educator's rights: - (a) to representation and which may include representation by a union representative, a fellow employee or a legal representative at any disciplinary hearing; - (b) against self incrimination; - (c) to an interpreter; and - (d) to adduce evidence and challenge evidence at the hearing. - 5.8 If the educator: - 5.8.1 pleads guilty to the charge, the disciplinary panel must decide whether or not to hear evidence regarding the charge; - 5.8.2 pleads not guilty, the disciplinary panel must hear the evidence regarding the charge; - 5.8.3 refuses or fails to plead, the disciplinary panel must enter a plea of not guilty and must hear evidence regarding the charge. - 5.9 If the educator charged with a breach of the code fails to attend the disciplinary hearing, and the disciplinary panel decides to proceed with the matter in the absence of the educator, it must enter a plea of not guilty and hear evidence regarding the charge. - 5.10 If the disciplinary panel decides to hear evidence pertaining to the charge, every party to a hearing or the party's representative is entitled to: - 5.10.1 lead evidence in support of their case; - 5.10.2 cross-examine any witness of an opposing party; and - 5.10.3 re-examine any witness led by that party. - 5.11 Members of the disciplinary panel may question any witness at the hearing. - 5.12 The record of any evidence of a breach of the code in any criminal proceedings or disciplinary proceedings by an employer constitutes prima facie evidence of such breach by an educator for purposes of a disciplinary hearing in terms of the Act.
+- 5.6.1 record the evidence at a hearing; and - 5.6.2 administer an oath and/or affirmation to any witness at a hearing.

+5.7 At the commencement of the hearing, the Presiding Officer must:

+5.7.1 put the charge to the educator through the Prosecutor and ask the educator to plead to the charge;

+5.7.2 inform the educator of the her/his rights:

+- (a) to representation and which may include representation by a union representative, a fellow employee or a legal representative at any disciplinary hearing; - (b) against self incrimination; - (c) to an interpreter; and - (d) to adduce evidence and challenge evidence at the hearing.

+5.8 If the educator:

+- 5.8.1 pleads guilty to the charge, the Presiding Officer may decide whether or not to hear evidence regarding the charge; - 5.8.2 pleads not guilty, the Presiding Officer must hear the evidence regarding the charge:

+- 5.8.3 refuses or fails to plead, the Presiding Officer must enter a plea of not guilty and must hear evidence regarding the charge. - 5.9 If the educator charged with a breach of the code fails to attend the disciplinary hearing, and the Presiding Officer decides to proceed with the matter in the absence of the educator, it must enter a plea of not guilty and hear evidence regarding the charge. - 5.10 If the Presiding Officer decides to hear evidence pertaining to the charge, every party to a hearing or the party's representative is entitled to: - 5.10.1 lead evidence in support of their case; - 5.10.2 cross-examine any witness of an opposing party; and - 5.10.3 re-examine any witness led by that party. - 5.11 The Presiding Officer may question any witness at the hearing. - 5.12 The record of any evidence of a breach of the code in any criminal proceedings or disciplinary proceedings by an employer constitutes prima facie evidence of such breach by an educator for purposes of a disciplinary hearing in terms of the Act.

-6 Recommendation of the disciplinary panel
+Recommendation of the Presiding Officer

-- 6.1 The disciplinary panel must make its recommendation on whether or not there has been a breach only after: - 6.1.1 evidence has been completed; and - 6.1.2 every party to an inquiry has been given a fair opportunity to be heard. - 6.2 If the disciplinary panel recommends that the educator has breached the code, the panel must request the parties to make representations on an appropriate sanction.
+- 6.1 The Presiding Officer must make its recommendation on whether or not there has been a breach only after: - 6.1.1 evidence has been completed; and - 6.1.2 every party to an inquiry has been given a fair opportunity to be heard. - 6.2 If the Presiding Officer recommends that the educator has breached the code, s/he must request the parties to make representations on an appropriate sanction.
 This may include the leading of further evidence, including evidence on any previous convictions of the educator for breaches of the code.
-A certificate issued by the chief executive officer containing details of any previous convictions constitutes prima facie evidence of such previous convictions. - 6.3 If the disciplinary panel recommends that the educator has breached the code and recommends a sanction it must: - 6.3.1 record its recommendations; and - 6.3.2 submit the presiding officer's report in relation to the hearing and its recommendations to the disciplinary committee.
+A certificate issued by the chief executive officer containing details of any previous convictions constitutes prima facie evidence of such previous convictions. - 6.3 If the Presiding Officer recommends that the educator has breached the code and recommends a sanction s/he must: - 6.3.1 record its recommendations; and - 6.3.2 submit the report in relation to the hearing and its recommendations to the disciplinary committee.

-7 Recommendation of the disciplinary committee
+Recommendation of the disciplinary COMMITTEE

-7.1 On the basis of the recommendation of the disciplinary panel, the disciplinary committee may ratify or vary a finding and a sanction recommended by the disciplinary panel; whereafter, it shall inform the educator concerned accordingly.
+7.1 On the basis of the recommendation of the Presiding Officer, the disciplinary committee may ratify or vary a sanction recommended by the Presiding Officer; where after, it shall inform the educator concerned accordingly.

-8 Decisions of the Disciplinary committee
+8 Decisions of the Disciplinary COMMITTEE